 12. Hormone imbalance

 Hormonal imbalance and male infertility are closely associated with each other.
 Hormonal imbalance accounts for 10% of the total cases of male infertility.
-In case of hormonal imbalance, the man suffers from low libido, abnormal hair growth along with erectile dysfunction.
+In the case of hormonal imbalance, the man suffers from low libido, abnormal hair growth along with erectile dysfunction.

 13. Defects of tubules that transport sperm